GF2++

 Returns true if the last bit element is set, false otherwise.

-Sets the bit-element at the given index to the specified boolean value & returns this for chaining.
+Sets the bit-element i to the specified boolean value & returns this for chaining.
 The default value for value is true.

-Flips the value of the bit-element at the given index and returns this for chaining/.
+Flips the value of the bit-element i and returns this for chaining.

 constexpr auto swap (usize i0, usize i1)